 "1.69 Million" ends with a potential spanner being thrown into the blossoming Ava and Deborah team-up as a very high Kayla (Megan Stalter) FaceTimes to tell Ava she has set a meeting up with the British creative team behind a critically beloved series.
 She has just hit her stride with Deborah and this timing couldn’t be worse.

-*Kiki (Poppy Liu) is also suffering from a disagreement with her daughter, but the words causing her pain are from a three-year-old.
-They have forgiven each other by the end of Episode 7 and this very funny preoccupation of Kiki's captures how personal things can feel even when the person saying them has no idea.
+- Kiki (Poppy Liu) is also suffering from a disagreement with her daughter, but the words causing her pain are from a 3-year-old.
+They have forgiven each other by the end of episode 7 and this very funny preoccupation of Kiki's captures how personal things can feel even when the person saying them has no idea.

 - The montage of Ava and Deborah working on new material while Ava temporarily lives at her mansion is set to "Nothing From Nothing" by Billy Preston and is delightful from start to finish.

 - The attention to detail on Hacks remains unchallenged from the excellent photoshop on the first photo of Marcus with Deborah (his double pukka shell necklace) to Ava’s text conversation with her father that includes previous messages that have nothing to do with the plot.